kserve/modelmesh-serving/docs/quickstart.md

 modelmesh-serving-mlserver-0.x-7db675f677-xvd8q   3/3     Running   0          2m
 ```

-Then, checking on the `InferenceServices` again, you should see that the one we deployed is now ready with a provided URL:
+Then, checking on the `InferenceService` again, you should see that the one we deployed is now ready with a provided URL:

 ```shell
 kubectl get isvc